Based in | Hushmail |

 Calendar and file storage

-As mentioned above, Hushmail does not provide a Calendar or a File storage area.
-I consider this a mark against the service.
-Most other secure email services offer this, as you can see in the Mailfence review, Posteo review, and more.
+As mentioned above, Hushmail does not provide a Calendar, which I consider a mark against the service.
+Most other secure email services offer this, as you can see in our Mailfence review, Posteo review, etc.

 Hushmail preferences

 We dipped into the Preferences section of Hushmail when I showed you how to turn off email notifications.
-But there is much more you can do here.
-I’m not going to attempt to describe all the possibilities in this review, but you’ll get an idea of what’s possible from this list of the tabbed pages included in Preferences:
+There is much more you can do here.
+I’m not going to attempt to describe all the possibilities in this review, but you’ll get an idea of what can be done by looking at this list of tabs located under Preferences:

 - About you